nadasamyy/iVolve-training/lab_6.md

 # Lab 6: Generate public and private keys and enable SSH from your machine to another VM using the key.
-Configure SSH to just run ‘ssh ivolve’ without specify username, IP and key in the command.
+Configure SSH to just run ‘ssh amazonlinux’ without specify username, IP and key in the command.

 ## prequisites

-On Ubuntu EC2, you need to add the Amazon Linux private key to establish the initial connection for ssh-copy-id.
+On Ubuntu EC2, you need to add the EC2 Amazon Linux private key to establish the initial connection for ssh-copy-id.
 Here's how:

 1. First, create the .ssh directory if it doesn't exist:
 ```bash